Kano: Leader of Kwankwasiyya Movement Dumps NNPP, Announces Next Move

 2027 presidential election: Tinubu blasts ADC coalition, PDP leaders in fresh message

-He maintained that even Kwankwaso, who was a former governor in the state, has the liberty to join the APC as long as he adheres to the principles and constitution of the party.
+He maintained that even Kwankwaso, who was a former governor in the state, had the liberty to join the APC as long as he adhered to the principles and constitution of the party.

-On the other hand, Kwankwaso is being rumoured to be planning to join the APC and has held different public and private meetings with President Bola Tinubu in Nigeria and outside the country.
+On the other hand, Kwankwaso is also rumoured to be planning to join the APC and has reportedly held different public and private meetings with President Bola Tinubu in Nigeria and outside the country.

 Rabiu Kwankwaso has been reportedly planning to join the APC.

-Rabiu Kwankwaso allegedly planning to dump NNPP / Photo Credit: @KwankwasoRM
+Rabiu Kwankwaso is allegedly planning to dump the NNPP for the ruling APC.
+Photo Credit: @KwankwasoRM

 Source: Twitter